Flowpack/Flowpack.SingleSignOn.Server/Documentation/sso-server.rst

 * get the original session identifier and account from the access token
 * invalidate (remove) the access token
 * register the single sign-on client in the session for `Client notification`_
 * perform `Account mapping`_ to transform the server account into authentication and authorization information for the client
-* respond with a JSON representation of the mapped account
+* respond with a JSON representation of the mapped account and the server session identifier

+The client will transform the returned account data into a local account (persistent or transient) using a `global account mapper` and authenticate this account locally.

 .. note:: The redeem access token request is not public and is guarded by a signed request filter by default.
    Additional measures to secure this channel should be installed in production environments.